JELUTH/documentation/content/applications/finance/fiscal_localizations/argentina.rst

 Type`, which represents the fiscal obligation and structure of the company.

 .. image:: argentina/select-responsibility-type.png
-   :align: center
    :alt: Select AFIP Responsibility Type.

 Chart of account
 ----------------

-In Accounting, there are three different :guilabel:`Chart of Accounts` packages to choose from.
+In **Accounting**, there are three different :guilabel:`Chart of Accounts` packages to choose from.
-They are based on a company's AFIP responsibility type, and consider the difference between companies that do not require as many accounts as the companies that have more complex fiscal
+They are based on a company's AFIP responsibility type, and they consider the difference between companies that do not require as many accounts as the companies that have more complex fiscal
 requirements: